How to Cite a Paper in MLA

-If you are a high school or college student, then there will definitely be a time when you find yourself in a position in which you need to cite a research paper, dissertation, annotated bibliography etc. There are various styles of formatting, but the most commonly used ones are the MLA, APA, and Chicago styles.
-Using these formatting styles helps to ensure that the writers do not engage in plagiarism and it also simplifies the process of locating sources used within the essay.
-EssayHub will teach you how to cite a research paper using MLA Format correctly.
+If you are a high school or college student, then there will be a time when you find yourself wondering how to cite in MLA while working on a research paper, dissertation, annotated bibliography, etc. There are various formatting styles, but the most commonly used ones are the APA, Chicago/Turabian style, and MLA.
+Using these formatting styles helps ensure that the writers do not engage in plagiarism and simplifies the process of locating sources used within the essay.
+EssayHub will teach you how to cite a research paper using MLA citation format correctly.

 MLA is the formatting style of the Modern Language Association.
-It is used in areas such as English studies, comparative literature, foreign language and literature or cultural studies.
+It is used in English studies, comparative literature, foreign language, and literature or cultural studies.
 It is an academic style guide extensively used in the United States, Canada, and other countries.
-It mostly provides guidelines for writing and documentation of research in humanities and English literature.
+MLA handbook mostly provides "how to cite MLA" guidelines for writing a scholarly journal or documentation of research in humanities and English literature.

 Formatting The Front Page

-There are four key components that come with setting up your research paper within proper MLA rules:
+Four key components come with setting up your research paper within proper MLA rules:

 Page Margins should be EXACTLY 1 inch on both sides of the text.